clean-code-craft-tcq-1/reimagined-design-patterns-Harshitha0306/README.md

 ECU engine states for a Drive cycle

-1.Pre-Drive
+_1._Pre-Drive_

-2.Drive
+_2.Drive_

-3.Post-Drive
+_3.Post-Drive__

-The Software functionality and interfaces execution differ in each drive cycle state, where in _Pre-Drive_ all interfaces are initialised, in _Drive_ the software is executed for calcalulation and in _Post-Drive_ the processed interface values are stored in EEPROM.
+The Software functionality and interfaces execution differ in each drive cycle state, where in _Pre-Drive_ all interfaces are initialised, in _Drive_ the software is executed for calulation and the interfaces are updated with calculated value and in _Post-Drive_ the processed interface values are stored in EEPROM.

 Advantage :